How many opportunities are you leaving on the table?

 What is Affiliate Marketing?

-Affiliate marketing is basically the act of promoting other people’s products for commissions.
+Affiliate marketing is the act of promoting other people’s products for commissions.

 If you were promoting a $100 product, for example, and you were promised a 25% commission, you should be earning roughly $25 on every sale.

-I say “roughly” because fees can add up, whether it’s processor, PayPal or bank fees.
+I say “roughly” because fees can add up, whether it’s processor, PayPal, or bank fees.
 But considering the potential upside, that’s not bad.
+There’s always some cost to doing business.

 Here, we’ll get into: